-Those of you that have been following this blog for awhile have read these words before:
+Those of you who have been following this blog for a while have read these words before:

 And so far the next step has always appeared.
 Maybe not in the way we expect it to appear, or at the time we want it to appear, or even in the place we hope it will appear, but it has always appeared nonetheless.

 Last Sunday Brian and were out to dinner with friends and once again the next step appeared.
-We were not expecting it, we weren’t even looking for it, but along it came anyway.
-And for the past week Brian and I have been a little dumbfounded, trying to digest it’s meaning and the possibilities of it.
+We were not expecting it, we weren’t even looking for it, but it came anyway.
+For the past week, Brian and I have been a little dumbfounded, trying to digest its meaning and the possibilities of it.
 Like all next steps, in the very instant that it arrived the world shifted a little and we could see, quite clearly, that this is exactly what needed to happen.
 And now we do not look at our travels in quite the same way that we did before.
 This new way is even better.

 The story behind the story

 Before I tell you what the next step is I want to give you some background information.
 So hold tight because this is going to be a long post.
 But I think it is worth sticking through to the end.

 I’ve talked a bit about how Brian and I moved to Oregon with whatever we could fit in our car.
 But the story behind that story is that we moved to Oregon because I’d been hired by a woman named Michele to run the recycling program at a local university.
 Michele hired me over the phone, sight unseen, and took a big chance on me, a young girl from Ohio whom she had never met before.

 So Brian and I prepared to come to Oregon.
 Over email I told my new boss my plans, outlining the date we’d leave Ohio, the date we expected to arrive in Oregon, and the day I anticipated I’d be ready to start my new job.
 Oh, I added, and we’re going to camp until we can find an apartment.